|•Seine River Cruises »||• Moulin Rouge »|

 But you're prepared.
 You pull out your handy pocket dictionary and find that riverains means residents.
 So the sign means, "No Entry Except Residents".

-Here are our recommended French phrasebooks and English To French dictionary for travelers.
+Here are our recommended French phrasebooks and English-to-French dictionaries (three of each) suitable for travelers.

 This is our favorite of French phrasebooks.
 It has all the standard (and necessary) things, like phrases to use in various situations, but it also starts out with a simple, easy-to-follow grammr lesson that comes in very useful when you're trying to modify some of the phrases.